taikoxyz/taiko-mono/packages/protocol/docs/multihop_bridging_deployment.md

 The label **must be** the id of the chain where the smart contract has been deployed to.

+To guarantee this design works, each pre-deployed contract must have a unique address on L2 and L3 chains, incorporating the chain ID into the address (as a prefix).

 ### Bridge

 Bridge depends on a local SignalService .Therefore, we need to registered the service as: